pdemeulenaer/mlflow-rf-sklearn/README.md

 * Deploy (manually) an MLflow instance in openshift [Done]

-* Log the hyperparameters, metrics, model artefacts into MLflow
+* Log the hyperparameters, metrics, model artefacts into MLflow [Todo]

 * Customize the app to ingest arrays and return predictions for them [Todo]

 * Create a streamlit application to monitor the app [Todo] (or use Grafana)

 * Later, create multiple environments and train/test in those, before migrating to PROD [Todo]

+Note: it is useful to get the docker images copied from DockerHub to internal Openshift image registry (how to here https://cookbook.openshift.org/image-registry-and-image-streams/how-do-i-import-an-image-from-an-external-image.html) to avoid pulling limitations from DockerHub from the Openshift cluster.

 # Later development ideas